-I do this around the holidays, and I know for a fact that people enjoy receiving homemade goods.
-This is how I grew up, and I think it is a delightful custom.
+I like making homemade gifts, especially during the holidays, and I know for a fact that people enjoy receiving homemade goods.

 Note: If you are allergic to nuts or don't like them, this recipe is not for you.
 There are only two tablespoons of flour in this recipe.
 Someone asked me if this is a typo.
 No, it is not.
 The cookies are made with lots of walnuts that replace most of the flour in the recipe.